-A wild road to Pico de las Nieves in Canary Islands
+A wild road to Pico de las Nieves on the Canary Islands

-Pico de las Nieves is a high mountain peak at an elevation of 1.942m (6,371ft) above the sea level, located in the island of Gran Canaria, Canary Islands, Spain.
+Pico de las Nieves is a high mountain peak at an elevation of 1.942m (6,371ft) above the sea level, located on the island of Gran Canaria, Canary Islands, in Spain.
 It’s the second highest peak of the island.